intelliot/rippled/BUILD.md

 If you are unfamiliar with Conan, then please read [this crash course](./docs/build/conan.md) or the official [Getting Started][3] walkthrough.

-You'll need at least one Conan profile:
+You'll need at least one Conan profile.
+In Conan 1.x, the command would be: `conan profile new default --detect`

+In Conan 2.x, the command would be:
    ```
-   conan profile new default --detect
+   conan profile detect
    ```

 Update the compiler settings: